-Although there are no strict rules on where Android Studio should be installed on the system, the remainder of this book will assume that the installation was performed into C:Program FilesAndroidAndroid Studio and that the Android SDK packages have been installed into the user's AppDataLocalAndroidsdk sub-folder.
+Although there are no strict rules on where Android Studio should be installed on the system, the remainder of this book will assume that the installation was performed into C:\Program Files\Android\Android Studio and that the Android SDK packages have been installed into the user's AppData\Local\Android\sdk sub-folder.
 Once the options have been configured, click on the Install button to begin the installation process.

 On versions of Windows with a Start menu, the newly installed Android Studio can be launched from the entry added to that menu during the installation.
-The executable may be pinned to the task bar for easy access by navigating to the Android Studio\bin directory, right-clicking on the executable and selecting the Pin to Taskbar menu option.
-Note that the executable is provided in 32-bit (studio) and 64-bit (studio64) executable versions.
-If you are running a 32-bit system be sure to use the studio executable.
+The executable may be pinned to the taskbar for easy access by navigating to the Android Studio\bin directory, right-clicking on the studio64 executable, and selecting the Pin to Taskbar menu option (on Windows 11 this option can be found by selecting Show more options from the menu).